The site

 The project's educational program offers the participants immersive guided tours and excursions to other sites in the region utilising similar water systems, providing invaluable insights into the UNESCO world heritage mining landscape and fostering a deeper connection to the region's cultural heritage.

-The project will take place from August 18th to August 31st, 2024, and is organised by European Heritage Volunteers in cooperation with the Technical Museum Paper Mill and the World Heritage Association for the Ore Mountain Mining Region.
+The project was organised by European Heritage Volunteers in cooperation with the Technical Museum Paper Mill and the World Heritage Association for the Ore Mountain Mining Region.